Traditional Tuscan Cecina

 Storage and Tips

-The traditional Tuscan cecina might be even better hours after cooking, as the flavors meld together.
+The traditional Tuscan cecina is perhaps better hours after cooking, as the flavors blend better.
 For this reason, it can be stored in the fridge for a couple of days covered.
-It will be enough to reheat it quickly in a pan to make it crispy again.
-Cecina is also perfect as a filling for a sandwich (as they do in Livorno) as well as eaten on its own!
+It will only need to be quickly reheated in a pan to make it crispy again.
+Cecina is perfect even as a filling for a sandwich (as they do in Livorno) besides being eaten on its own!
 If you liked this recipe, come tell me on Instagram!

 Author image